 If you have COPD and enjoy traveling, then you probably already know that high altitude can make COPD symptoms worse.
 At higher elevations, your body needs to work harder to take in the same amount of oxygen as it does at elevations closer to sea level.
 This strains your lungs and makes it harder to breathe.
 Breathing at higher altitudes might be especially difficult if you have COPD as well as another condition, such as high blood pressure, heart disease, or diabetes.
 Being exposed to high-altitude conditions for more than several days can also affect the heart and kidneys.

-Depending on the severity of your COPD symptoms, you may have more health problems and/or need to supplement your breathing with oxygen at high elevations, particularly above 5,000 feet.
-Breathing at higher altitudes might be especially difficult if you have COPD and other diseases including high blood pressure, heart disease, obesity, and/or diabetes.
+Depending on the severity of your COPD symptoms, you may need to supplement your breathing with oxygen at high elevations, particularly above 5,000 feet..
+This can help prevent oxygen deficiency.

-Typical air pressure on commercial air flights is equivalent to 5,000 to 8,000 feet above sea level.
-Chronic obstructive pulmonary disease patients whose resting blood oxygen concentration is already low (PaO2 < 69mm Hg) at sea level will require supplementary oxygen to avoid oxygen deficiency.
-If you are bringing your own oxygen onboard, you need to make prior arrangements to do so.
+The standard air pressure on commercial air flights is equivalent to 5,000 to 8,000 feet above sea level.
+If you need to bring supplemental oxygen onboard, you will need to make arrangements with the airline before your flight.

 What Is High Altitude?

-The air at higher elevations is colder, less dense, and has fewer oxygen molecules; therefore, in order to get the same amount of oxygen as you would at a lower elevation, you need to take additional breaths.
+The air at higher altitudes is colder, less dense, and contains fewer oxygen molecules.
+This means that you need to take more breaths in order to get the same amount of oxygen as you would at lower altitudes.
+The higher the elevation, the more difficult breathing becomes.